SeanSun6814/rosbag-utils/README.md

 ### 1.4.0

+- Auto cropping defaults to include entire bag if topic is not found
 - Exports will be in a new, separate directory.
 - Cropping bug fixed: corner case of if the auto cropping topic is not found, it will display a negative start time
 - Cropping bug fixed: corner case of user manually changes cropping time of skipped bag
-- Empty bags will break the info api call and cause internal error
+- Bug fixed where empty bags will break the info api call and cause internal error